uzaymacar/exemplary-ml-pipeline/README.md

 # Exemplary Machine Learning Pipeline

 ## Introduction
 This repository aims to act as an exemplary data science & machine learning pipeline to any tabular data problem.
 Moreover, the notebooks aim to explore two Python packages for machine learning *automation*: `featuretools` and `h2o`.
 Whereas `featuretools` specializes in *feature engineering*, `h2o`specializes in *modelling*.

+Follow the notebooks in the order indicated.
 On a broader sense, here is what we cover:
 * Data Insights & Visualizations
 * Data Cleaning
 * Data Imputation